Rocketloop/scalors-assignment-frontend/README.md

 # Frontend Assignment: Chip Input Component

-The assignment involves the creation of an Angular2+ component that implements the functionality of a chip input.
+The assignment involves the creation of an Angular 11 component that implements the functionality of a chip input.

 ## Chip Input